pnsn/Mt_Baker_LF_Research/README.md

  - LICENSE - distribution terms
  - README.md - you are here!

-## Environment & Dependency Versions
+## Environment & Relevant Software Versions
 ### Conda Environment for Python Scripts
-Source code living in the `src/python` and `src/notebooks` will likely make up the bulk of this repository.
-You can create a `conda` environment for required (and anticipated) dependencies using the `environment.yml` file included in the root directory of this repository.
-Once you have `conda` installed, you can create the `baker_lf` environment using:
+Source code in the `src/python` and `src/notebooks` directories will likely make up the bulk of this repository.
+To create a `conda` environment `baker_lf`, use the included `environment.yml` file as such:

 ```conda env create -f environment.yml```